Python Scripts

 Note

 Since Tiled 1.3, Tiled can be extended using JavaScript.
 The JavaScript API provides a lot more opportunity for extending Tiled’s functionality than just adding custom map formats.
 It is fully documented and works out of the box on all platforms.
-It should be preferred over the Python plugin when possible.
+It recommended over the Python plugin whenever possible.

-Tiled ships with a plugin that enables you to use Python 3 to add support for custom map formats.
-This is nice especially since you don’t need to compile Tiled yourself and the scripts are easy to deploy to any platform.
+Tiled ships with a plugin that enables you to use Python 3 to add support for custom map and tileset formats.

 For the scripts to get loaded, they should be placed in ~/.tiled.
 Tiled watches this directory for changes, so there is no need to restart Tiled after adding or changing scripts (though the directory needs to exist when you start Tiled).